 3. Help someone else.

 People who volunteer and donate their time to helping those in need of assistance consistently report higher levels of self-esteem and overall well-being.
 Helping others will help you too.
-Simply incorporating gratitude into your life or spending a bit of time or money for noble causes that align with your values can lift you up and motivate you in the other parts of your life.
+Simply incorporating gratitude into your life or spending a bit of time or money on noble causes that align with your values can lift you up and motivate you in the other parts of your life.
+Here is our guide on random acts of kindness to help you start.

 4. Prepare yourself for success.